 A good P&L starts with accurate financial records

-A good profit & loss sheet starts with keeping accurate financial records.
-This is something that is required by law, and it means getting a receipt for everything you buy, and keeping a copy of every sale or invoice you issue.
+A good profit and loss sheet starts with keeping accurate financial records.
+This is required by law, and it means getting receipts for everything you buy and keeping a copy of every sale or invoice you issue.

 You should also keep records of any other income you get, how you spend petty cash, and personal payments made for goods (for example if you run a shop, you need to record when you take goods and how you pay for them).